 The once-fertile imagination of the West once not only fostered belief in our own national agency, but in the good of seeing such agency, such freedom, realized elsewhere in the world.
 It was not long ago at all that we celebrated the emergence of new independent nations, of new peoples, from within existing hegemonic states: the breakup of Yugoslavia and the Soviet Union, for instance, which was met with similar excitement in the West as the earlier breakups of the Ottoman and Austro-Hungarian Empires.
 To be sure, we have frequently confused this freedom of national independence with the liberal freedom of non-interference, imagining that for any people to become free was to become more like us.
 Thus for decades we have scratched our heads whenever new nations celebrated their freedom by enacting “repressive” and anti-liberal measures; such bewilderment is evident in the reaction of Western elites today to Brexit or to the trajectory of political self-determination in Poland or Hungary, which seems to peel apart those two elements of the modern ideal: “liberal democracy.”

 According to a certain kind of liberal theory, the great virtue of democracy is that, since no individual desires to oppress himself, that government will govern least (and therefore best) which most fully represents each individual in its decision-making.
 In practice, however, many democracies have failed abysmally to follow the stated theory at this point.
-Indeed, perhaps most maddeningly, many nations seem to have experienced the joys and benefits of self-government even when constituted in ways that we would consider quite unrepresentative (consider, for instance, the restrictions on the franchise for much of Britain and even America’s history).
+Indeed, perhaps most maddeningly to liberal zealots, many nations seem to have experienced the joys and benefits of self-government even when constituted in ways that we would consider quite unrepresentative (consider, for instance, the restrictions on the franchise for much of Britain and even America’s history).
 The real experience of freedom in such cases owes much to the phenomenon of recognition: the ability of a people to see themselves represented in their political institutions, and to know that their agency was recognized and respected by the other nations of the world.

 We may be hopeful that with the recent electoral routs of the forces of free trade and free sex, we are witnessing at last a protest on behalf of recognition: we are not all interchangeable.
 We are different, and these differences deserve recognition.
 But these differences cannot be secured by the Promethean assertion of individuality, which threatens to dissolve into a monotonous sameness of consumer fashion.
 These differences themselves are shared: we can only achieve our distinct vocations as members of communities larger than ourselves, whether those be families, churches, or increasingly, nations, each of which demands recognition for its shared traditions that make free action possible.
+In this realization, perhaps, there is room for authentic conservatives to make common cause with minorities tired of being relegated to the margins, but eager for a freedom more substantive than the “woke” discourse of autonomy can provide.

 VII.
 A New Fusionism: National Conservatism

-National conservatism must do justice to the rich pluriformity of the human experience of freedom.
+A truly national conservatism must do justice to the rich pluriformity of the human experience of freedom.
 It must not call for less freedom but more; or rather, a full-orbed freedom in place of the thin, poor substitute that liberalism has given us.
 This national conservatism will not play the local and the national against one another, as so many sterile ideological battles in American history have.
 Both are essential to the picture of freedom sketched above.